mbof/hxsync/yaml.md

   - `compass`: Show compass display
   - `waypoint`: Select a waypoint or route for navigation
   - `mob`: Mark the current position where a person fell overboard
-  - `mem`: Add or remove channels from memory channel scan
+  - `scan_mem`: Add or remove channels from memory channel scan
   - `preset`: Program or delete the preset memory channel
   - `strobe`: Toggle the strobe light LED
   - `ch_name`: Edit channel name
   - `logger`: Toggle the logging of GPS data
-  - `ncr`: Show noise canceling settings
+  - `noise_canceling`: Show noise canceling settings
   - `fm`: Turn on the FM radio receiver
   - `night_or_day`: Toggle between night mode and day mode